|AddressGreat Path Manchester, CT|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Manchester Community College, the tuition for in-state residents is $3,912.
 Combined with fees of $552, the $1,200 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $13,232 in tuition.

 Students at Manchester Community College are eligible for federal financial aid.
-The average federal aid awarded to students at Manchester Community College was $4,618 last year. with 57% of students were awarded federal aid.
+The average federal aid awarded to students at Manchester Community College was $4,618 last year, with 57% of students being awarded federal aid.